aharrison7/google-cloud-access-approval-cli/README.md

 Request Time: 2025-02-18 10:30:00 UTC
 Requested Resource: //compute.googleapis.com/projects/...
 Requested Reason: CUSTOMER_INITIATED_SUPPORT
-Expiration Time: 2025-02-19 10:30:00 UTC
+Reason Detail: Case Number: 12345  # If detail is provided Expiration Time: 2025-02-19 10:30:00 UTC
+Requested Locations:  # If locations are specified
+  principalOfficeCountry: ANY
+  principalPhysicalLocationCountry: ANY
 --------------------------------------------------------------------------------
 ```

+Note: New approval requests from the API might not have an explicit state field.
+These requests are treated as "PENDING" since they are awaiting approval.
+When displaying such requests, the State field will show as "N/A" in the output, but they will be included when filtering for "PENDING" state.

 If no requests are found for the specified state, you'll see:
 ```